-According to Dr. Gregory Daniels of Moores Cancer Center, people need a minimum of 15 minutes of sun exposure each day, on hands, arms, and face, to produce enough vitamin D.
+According to Dr. Gregory Daniels of UC San Diego Health, people need a minimum of 15 minutes of sun exposure each day, on hands, arms, and face, to produce enough vitamin D.

 That said, it’s important to control your exposure.
 The following guidelines can help you to actively prevent melanoma: